Interventional Radiology Tech Career Guide: Pay, Job Outlook

 Step 1: Get Your Education

 An IR tech needs to complete an associate degree program in radiology or a bachelor’s degree in medical radiology.
-The program needs to be accredited by the American Registry for Radiologic Technologists (ARRT).
+The program must be accredited by the American Registry of Radiologic Technologists (ARRT).

 Step 2: Apply for Certification and Registration with the ARRT